boilerrobotics/rover-code/tutorial/README.md

 - Type: Linux
 - Version: Ubuntu (64-bit)
 - Memory: 4096 MB or more (Ff you local machine has less than 8GB of RAM, you may need to use lightweight Ubuntu instead)
 - Virtual Hard Drive: 25 GB or more (You will create a Dynamic VirtualBox Disk Image.
-It will take the actual space the VM use but not more than 25GB or at the capaticy you allow it to use)
+It will take the actual space the VM use but not more than 25GB or at the capacity you allow it to use)

-<li> Mount the Ubuntu ISO that you download by clicking settings -> Stoage.
+<li> Mount the Ubuntu ISO that you download by clicking settings -> Storage.
 Click on CD drive icon then choose the disk file.

 ![choose-iso](./img/select-iso.png)